restatedev/tour-of-restate/README.md

 ## Releasing

-In order to create a new release, push a tag of the form `vX.Y.Z`.
+To create a new release, push a tag of the form `vX.Y.Z`.
 Then [create a release via GitHub](https://github.com/restatedev/tour-of-restate-typescript/releases).

 Releases of this repository are referred to by the [documentation](https://github.com/restatedev/documentation).
 Please update the version tag referenced on the [Tour of Restate](https://github.com/restatedev/documentation/blob/main/docs/tour.mdx) documentation page.

 ### Upgrading Typescript SDK
-Upgrade the version tag in `package.json` and rerun the different parts of the tutorial:
+Upgrade the version tag in `typescript/package.json` and rerun the different parts of the tutorial:
 ```
 npm install
 npm run build